taatuut/mongeoexperts/README.md

 # Extra

+* Create a spatial index!
+We run this example without using an index.
+This works but if we would really have humungous loads of data an index will help to speed up queries.
 * Load the sample data
 * Use Compass to connect to Atlas, then explore the datasets, e.g. the shipwreck data <TODO: description schema analysis with map image, select, export code>